MicrosoftDocs/windowsserverdocs/Z-filenames-too-long/security/firewall-deploy/Open-Windows-Firewall-with-Advanced-Security.md

 **Additional considerations**

-Although standard users can start the Windows Firewall with Advanced Security MMC snap\-in, to change most settings the user must be a member of a group with the permissions to modify those settings, such as Administrators.
+Although standard users can start the Windows Firewall with Advanced Security MMC snap-in, to change most settings the user must be a member of a group with the permissions to modify those settings, such as Administrators.